 The floor plan of the building encompasses approximately 150,000 square feet of space under roof.
 The current core useable portion of the building is a three-level mill facility with significant expanses of open manufacturing space.
 Attached to the east is the original 1846 mill structure, which houses the water turbine, machine shop, and cotton warehouses.
 Attached to the west of the core structure is the 1984 warehouse and dock facility.
 Current museum exhibit design favors large, open, flexible spaces.
 This facility has abundant large, open, flexible spaces that are conducive to visible storage, permanent and changing exhibits, revenue-generating spaces (gift shop, restaurant, and meeting room rentals), as well as administrative offices and other behind-the-scenes activities.
 There does not appear to be an obvious space for an auditorium, but there is ample room for a large meeting space.
 These spaces also have a significant story of their own, spanning much of the history of the industry in North Carolina, from early water power through the transition to electricity and into the late twentieth century, accurately reflecting the development and decline of the textile industry in the state.
 A brief timeline of the Cedar Falls factory is attached as Appendix C. The building has surrounding land that could hold outdoor amenities such as a playground, picnic area, and ample parking in a natural setting along the Deep River.
-These facilities should be located in such a way that they would neither detract from the natural setting nor the industrial context of the facility.
 While the facility is largely intact, it would require substantial renovation costs to be opened to the public, but this would still be considerably less than building a new structure of similar size.